Course of Study: Individual Courses

 At the conclusion of each module you will be prompted to provide answers to a three-question test on the material covered by the presentation.
 These multiple choice or true/false questions are randomly generated from a larger pool of questions so that each viewer will receive a distinct set of questions.

 In order to move on to the next module, you must answer all three questions correctly.
 You will have three opportunities to pass the test.
-If you do not answer the questions correctly after three attempts you will have to re-register for and view the complete module again, and re-take a new test.
+If you do not answer the questions correctly after three attempts you will have to re-register, view and complete the module again, and re-take a new test.

 Please note that these videos are not intended to provide a comprehensive overview of each topic.
 Furthermore, while we have attempted to cover current law, remember that the law is subject to change.